Summary of Services

 Joining a Google Meet Room (handout)

-Grade Center is the electronic gradebook of Blackboard.
+Grades is the electronic gradebook of Canvas.
 It is web-based and has a spreadsheet layout with column names corresponding to graded activities, and row corresponding to student names.
-Grade Center allows file attachments to be downloaded in bulk for electronic homework.
+Gradebook allows file attachments to be downloaded in bulk for electronic homework.
 It also automatically grades objective-based questions on exams and quizzes.
-At UMSL, faculty use of Grade Center to maintain student grades for both traditional and online courses is strongly recommended so students can understand their standing in a course.
-More Information about using Grade Center is available here: http://ondemand.blackboard.com/r91/documents/getting_started_with_the_grade_center_9_1_8.pdf
+At UMSL, faculty use of Gradebook to maintain student grades for both traditional and online courses is strongly recommended so students can understand their standing in a course.

-The Groups Tool is a feature of Blackboard that allows instructors to easily divide their students into groups and then provide each group with a personal area in which to communicate and work on group assignments.
-The Groups Tool is accessible in the Control Panel on the left-side navigation bar of a Blackboard course by clicking Users and Group and then Groups.
+The Groups Tool is a feature of Canvas that allows instructors to easily divide their students into groups and then provide each group with a personal area in which to communicate and work on group assignments.
+The Groups Tool is accessible in the Global Navigation Menu on the left-side.
 Below is a video overview of the tool.

 Groups Tool Resources for Students